devshorts/ytools/README.md

 Options:
   -v, --verbose                    Write verbose to stderr -t, --tag <tag>                  Compare to tag (master, HEAD~1, sha, etc) (default: "master") -c, --config <config>            Path to config.
-If not specified will try and find one at .ytools.js (default: "/Users/akropp/src/copper/copper/packages/app/.ytools.js")
-  -p, --parallelism <parallelism>  Parallelism factor (number of projects to process at once) (default: 5) -h, --help                       display help for command
+If not specified will try and find one at .ytools.js -p, --parallelism <parallelism>  Parallelism factor (number of projects to process at once) (default: 5) -h, --help                       display help for command
 ```